-Step 1: FILING-The victim files a petition for the protection order with the Clerk of Court.
+Step 1: FILING-The Petitioner (victim) victim files a petition for the protection order with the Clerk of Court.

-Step 2: EX PARTE HEARING-The Court holds an ex parte hearing (meaning only one party is there) on the same day as the filing for a Domestic Violence CPO, and by the next court day for a Stalking and/or Sexually Oriented Offense Protection Order or Juvenile Protection Order.
+Step 2: EX PARTE HEARING-The court holds an ex parte hearing (meaning only the Petitioner is there) on the same day as the filing for a Domestic Violence CPO, and by the next court day for a Stalking and/or Sexually Oriented Offense protection order or Juvenile protection order.
 This is your opportunity to tell the judge/magistrate why you need the protection order; then the judge decides whether to issue it.

-Step 3: PAPERWORK IS SERVED ON RESPONDENT (ABUSER) -The petition, any emergency protection order (if issued at the ex parte hearing), and notice of the full hearing must be served on the respondent by a sheriff's deputy.
+Step 3: PAPERWORK IS SERVED ON RESPONDENT (ABUSER) -The petition, any emergency protection order (if issued at the ex parte hearing), and notice of the full hearing must be served on the Respondent by a sheriff's deputy.
 This can be a more dangerous time and your safety plan should address how to stay safe during this time.
 If the perpetrator is avoiding being served, ask the Clerk of Courts for help in getting a "process server" (someone who is paid to get the Respondent served.)

-Note: If you do not have a current address for the respondent or that person is avoiding being served, it is possible to get a protection order through "service by posting."
-You will need to sign a notarized statement that states that you do not have the address and cannot safely get it and ask the clerk of courts for this service.
+Note: If you do not have a current address for the Respondent or that person is avoiding being served, it is possible to get a protection order through "service by posting."
+You will need to sign a notarized statement that states the attempts to serve Respondent or that you do not have the address and cannot safely get it and ask the clerk of courts for this service.
+Ask the Clerk for the Affidavit for Service.
+If you serve the CPO by posting, it is not certain a court will sanction your abuser for violating the order because they may not be aware of its existence.

-Before the Full hearing, you might get a letter or request from the respondent's attorney asking you to provide information.
-See Discovery and Subpoenas - Civil Protection Orders on page 71.
+Before the Full hearing, you might get a letter or request from the Respondent's attorney asking you to provide information.

 Step 4: FULL HEARING- If the court grants an emergency (ex parte) CPO, it must then schedule a "full hearing" within a specific time frame - within seven court days if the emergency order evicts the abuser, or within ten court days if the order does not evict the abuser.
+Full hearings on Stalking protection orders, Sexually Oriented protection orders, and Juvenile protection orders are held 10 days later after the ex parte hearing.
+If the court does not issue the ex parte order, it must still schedule a full hearing but the same time limitations may not apply.
+Often it is with in the same 7-10 day period after the petition.

-(If there is no emergency protection order or it is denied at the first hearing, the court still must schedule the full hearing, usually within the same seven- to ten-day period after filing the petition.)
-Full hearings on Stalking Orders are held 10 days later.
-If your abuser does not appear after being served with the paperwork on your case, the court will probably go ahead with the hearing.
-If he or she was not served with the paperwork, the hearing will likely be rescheduled.
-At the full hearing, both the petitioner (victim) and the respondent (alleged abuser) may present their evidence proving or disproving the alleged abuse, including their own testimony, the testimony of other witnesses, and any relevant documents.
+If your abuser does not appear after being served with the paperwork on your case, the court will probably go ahead with the full hearing.
+If they were not served with the paperwork, the hearing will likely be rescheduled.
+If they did not serve the Respondent or if you need to obtain an attorney, ask the court for a continuance.

+At the full hearing, both the Petitioner (victim) and the Respondent (alleged abuser) may present their evidence proving or disproving the alleged abuse, including their own testimony, the testimony of other witnesses, and any relevant documents including medical and police records, texts, pictures, screen shots, etc.